-Fire statistics reveal that one smoke alarm may not be enough to provide you with the best chance of escaping a fire in the home.
+Latest fire statistics reveal that one smoke alarm may not be enough to provide you with the best chance of escaping a fire in the home.

-For this reason, Essex County Fire and Rescue Service are encouraging people in Essex to think about the smoke alarms in their home.
+The most common reason a smoke alarm failed to activate was because the fire was outside its range.
+For this reason, Essex County Fire and Rescue Service is encouraging people in Essex to have a think about the number of smoke alarms in their home.

 “You should make sure you have at least one smoke alarm on every level of your home, preferably in hallways and landings.
-And placing smoke detectors near to sleeping areas and in rooms where there are electrical appliances could give you the extra warning you need.
+And placing smoke detectors near to sleeping areas and in rooms where there are electrical appliances could give you the extra warning you need. “

 “It’s also important to remember that smoke alarms don’t last forever.
 The power might work, but the detection mechanism deteriorates with time.
 So whether they are battery operated or wired to the mains, to work at their best they should be replaced every ten years.”

-- Install at least one smoke alarm on every level of your home.
+- Install at least one smoke alarm on every level of your home

 - Consider fitting additional alarms in other rooms where there are electrical appliances and near sleeping areas

-- Don’t put alarms in or near kitchens and bathrooms where smoke or steam can set them off by accident.
+- Don’t put alarms in or near kitchens and bathrooms where smoke or steam can set them off by accident

-- Replace your smoke alarms every ten years.
+- Replace your smoke alarms every ten years